Hyndavi483/Terraform/README.md

 Terraform.tfvars --> We will pass the values to variables.
 Along with input.tf, output.tf we can create tfvars.
 Only in tfvars can we change the values.
 In input we will create a variable and pass the value in tfvars.

+terraform apply -var-name=state.tfvars

-Terraform state file: Heart of terraform script.
+# Terraform state file: Heart of terraform script.

 Adv: Useful to record the infrastructure that is created and update the information of created infrastructure.
 We can destroy the infrastructure of the created instance.